DavidDock/bodyweight-home-fitness/README.md

 The footer is large, visible and responsive to all devices, heping with simple navigation.
 I have included a hover toggle to the links to improve UX`.
 These icons were imported from font awesome using Javascript at the bottom of the page.

 ## **Anchor tags**
- I wanted to keep the tages in keeping with the website but visible for users so the default style was removed but the link is highlighed by bold font.
+ I wanted to keep the tags in keeping with the websites minimal style but visible for users so the default style was removed and the link is highlighed by bold font.
 The only exeption to this was in the contact response page where the social medial links needed an underline text decoration to help with highlighting the link.
+ External links were provided throught the website for every article and workout example.
+I also included internal links to help with simple navigation through the site.

  ## **Home Page**